David M. Gonzales

 Private First Class David M. Gonzales (June 9, 1923 – April 25, 1945) was a United States Army soldier who posthumously received the Medal of Honor, the United States' highest military decoration, for his actions during World War II.
-On April 25, 1945, at age 21, PFC Gonzales was killed in action in the Philippines while, in the face of enemy machine gun fire, digging out fellow soldiers who had been buried in a bomb explosion.
+On April 25, 1945, at age 21, PFC Gonzales was killed in action in the Philippines while, in the face of enemy machine gunfire, digging out fellow soldiers who had been buried in a bomb explosion.

 Early years

 Gonzales, a Mexican-American, was a semi-skilled machine shop worker in Los Angeles when he joined the U.S. Army in San Pedro, California in March 1944.

 World War II

 On April 25, 1945, Gonzales' company found itself engaged in combat against Japanese forces at Villa Verde Trail on Luzon island in the Philippines.
 The Army Air Corps was using a tactic called "skip bombing" and were fusing the bombs for delayed action detonation to destroy the labyrinth of Japanese caves and tunnels in the northern Luzon campaign.
 This fusing allowed the bomb to bury itself deeply into the ground prior to detonation.
 This event trapped five American soldiers in their standing foxholes.

 On December 8, 1945, President Harry S. Truman, posthumously awarded the Medal of Honor to Gonzales, presenting the medal to his surviving family.
 On February 2, 1949, Gonzales' body arrived in a funeral train to San Fernando, California, where he was buried.